bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <a href="https://www.toptal.com/javascript/asynchronous-javascript-async-await-tutorial" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://www.toptal.com/javascript/asynchronous-javascript-async-await-tutorial"><strong>Asynchronous JavaScript: From Callback Hell to Async and Await</strong><br />
 <em>One of the keys to writing a successful web application is being able to make dozens of AJAX calls per page.
 This is a…</em>www.toptal.com</a><a href="https://www.toptal.com/javascript/asynchronous-javascript-async-await-tutorial" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-<a href="https://medium.com/@_bengarrison/javascript-es8-introducing-async-await-functions-7a471ec7de8a" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/@_bengarrison/javascript-es8-introducing-async-await-functions-7a471ec7de8a"><strong>Javascript — ES8 Introducing <code>async/await</code> Functions</strong><br />
+<a href="https://medium.com/@_bengarrison/javascript-es8-introducing-async-await-functions-7a471ec7de8a" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/@_bengarrison/javascript-es8-introducing-async-await-functions-7a471ec7de8a"><strong>Javascript — ES8 Introducing `async/await` Functions</strong><br />
 <em>To gain some perspective on why folks are so excited about the ES8 async/await functions, you have to be familiar with…</em>medium.com</a><a href="https://medium.com/@_bengarrison/javascript-es8-introducing-async-await-functions-7a471ec7de8a" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.freecodecamp.org/avoiding-the-async-await-hell-c77a0fb71c4c" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.freecodecamp.org/avoiding-the-async-await-hell-c77a0fb71c4c"><strong>How to escape async/await hell</strong><br />
 <em>async/await freed us from callback hell, but people have started abusing it — leading to the birth of async/await hell.</em>medium.freecodecamp.org</a><a href="https://medium.freecodecamp.org/avoiding-the-async-await-hell-c77a0fb71c4c" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-<a href="https://ponyfoo.com/articles/understanding-javascript-async-await" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://ponyfoo.com/articles/understanding-javascript-async-await"><strong>Understanding JavaScript’s async await</strong><br />
+<a href="https://ponyfoo.com/articles/understanding-javascript-async-await" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://ponyfoo.com/articles/understanding-javascript-async-await"><strong>Understanding JavaScript's async await</strong><br />
-<em>Let’s suppose we had code like the following.
-Here I’m wrapping an HTTP request in a Promise.
+<em>Let's suppose we had code like the following.
+Here I'm wrapping an HTTP request in a Promise.
 The promise fulfills with…</em>ponyfoo.com</a><a href="https://ponyfoo.com/articles/understanding-javascript-async-await" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://techbrij.com/javascript-async-await-parallel-sequence" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://techbrij.com/javascript-async-await-parallel-sequence"><strong>JavaScript Async/Await: Serial, Parallel and Complex Flow - TechBrij</strong><br />
 <em>If you have experience on ASP.NET MVC then probably you are familiar with async/await keywords in C#.
 The same thing is…</em>techbrij.com</a><a href="https://techbrij.com/javascript-async-await-parallel-sequence" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>